FranklinArruda/credentials-keeper-desktop-app/README.md

 #### 1.5 System Section
 - Feature-rich dashboard with accessible tabs for credentials and phone number systems.
 - Input forms for each system with floating placeholders and dynamic bottom lines.
-- Table with delete buttons, search bar, end session, and generate PDF options.
+- Table with delete buttons, search bar, end session, and generate and import CSV files from its system.

 ### 2. Database and Logic